Data Sheet (PRELIMINARY)

 Description

 The EML RS 242 is a replacement for the famous Telefunken RS 242.
-All parameters are identical, apart from heater current, which for the EML tube was chosen higher.
-(See also notes)
+All dynamic parameters are identical.
+Heater current of the EML tube was chosen higher.
+(See also notes).

 Guarantee program for first owner.